Terms & Conditions

 28.1 Good Faith Negotiations

-28.1.2 The aggrieved Party shall notify the other Party in writing of the nature and particulars of the Dispute, and the Parties shall use their best efforts to meet (whether physically, virtually, or by correspondence) within forty-five (45) working days of such notice to attempt an informal resolution, after which clause 28.2 shall take effect.
+In the event of any dispute, controversy, or claim arising out of or relating to these Terms and Conditions, the Parties shall first seek to resolve such Dispute amicably through good faith negotiations.
+The aggrieved Party shall notify the other Party in writing of the nature and particulars of the Dispute, and the Parties shall use their best efforts to meet within forty-five (45) working days of such notice to attempt an informal resolution.

 28.2 Mediation

-28.2.2 The mediation shall be conducted under the Mediation Rules of the Chartered Institute of Arbitrators (CIArb), Kenya Branch, or such other institution as agreed by the Parties in writing.
+If the Dispute remains unresolved for more than ninety (90) working days following the commencement of negotiations, either Party may request that the matter be referred to mediation.
+The mediation shall be conducted under the Mediation Rules of the Chartered Institute of Arbitrators (CIArb), Kenya Branch, or such other institution as agreed by the Parties in writing.

 28.3 Final and Binding Arbitration

-28.3.1 If the Dispute is not resolved through mediation within forty-five (45) calendar days after the conclusion of the mediation process, it shall be referred to and finally resolved by arbitration under the Rules of Arbitration of the London Court of International Arbitration (LCIA), which Rules are deemed incorporated by reference into this clause.
+If the Dispute is not resolved through mediation within forty-five (45) calendar days after the conclusion of the mediation process, it shall be referred to and finally resolved by arbitration under the Rules of Arbitration of the London Court of International Arbitration (LCIA).
+The seat of arbitration shall be London, United Kingdom.
+The arbitration tribunal shall consist of a sole arbitrator, and the language of the arbitration shall be English.

 28.4 Confidentiality

-28.4.2 Neither Party shall make any public announcement or disclose the existence, nature, or outcome of the Dispute, except as required by law or with the written consent of the other Party.
+All communications, documentation, negotiations, and proceedings in connection with any Dispute resolution process under this Clause shall be treated as strictly confidential by the Parties and their representatives.
+Neither Party shall make any public announcement or disclose the existence, nature, or outcome of the Dispute, except as required by law or with the written consent of the other Party.

 29. INTELLECTUAL PROPERTY